-In addition, this manual has benefited from valuable input and suggestions from Mt.
-SAC microbiology instructors Monica Lee, Dr. Raminder Kaur, Dr. Jessica Spitzer, Dr. Kaushiki Menon, and Nan Shea.
-The labs also rely on the careful attention of our laboratory technicians Donna Lee, Ana Jara de Araya, Naomi Velarde-Jang, and Brandon Jacoby.
+In addition, this manual has benefited from valuable input and suggestions from numerous Mt.
+SAC microbiology instructors, including Monica Lee, Dr. Raminder Kaur, Dr. Jessica Spitzer, Dr. Kaushiki Menon, and Nan Shea.
+The labs have also relied on the careful attention of our laboratory technicians Donna Lee, Ana Jara de Araya, and Naomi Velarde-Jang.